sudivate/github_hack/README.md

 ## Pre-Requisites

+* Set up GitHub Enterprise 3.x RC server for use

+  * We will have a server VM ready for folks to use if their scenario doesn't include install or they would like to jump into their scenario (ie security)

+  * Folks can still provision their own GHE VM and for folks focused on Scenario 3, it's recommended they go through the install process.

 * Define Target Azure Sub and provision SP's.
 * Confirm Teams and adjust as needed.
 * Teams/Participants register for Enterprise cloud and server licenses.